deesynertz/how_to_create_rep/README.md

 ## For those who created a new repository on the command line.

-make sure you are in a folder  that will have working project on ``terminal for mac and linux`` and ``cmd or power-shell or gitbash`` then run the following command.
+make sure you are in a folder  that will have working project on ``terminal for mac and linux`` and ``cmd or power-shell or gitbat`` then run the following command.

 ## steps

 ```powershell
 git init
 git add README.md
 git commit -m "any message you want to add as commit"